trajeshpune/Assignment-digital14/README.md

 ## I took 8-10hrs to complete this test.
 ## There are many things to improve this test.
 Because of short of time I could not do that.
-## I can improve the refine.
+## I could improve the refine filter.
-## On search loading image can be shown
+## On search loading image can be shown.
-## Message when restaurant is added to favourite / Remove from favourite
+## Message when restaurant is added to favourite / Remove from favourite / Already exist.